Student Programs Overview

 A. Submit a personal statement no more than 250 words.

 B. Provide two letters of recommendation from a counselor and/or instructor(s).

 C. Submit an unofficial transcript for all college courses you have completed (or unofficial transcript from high school for HSEI-I).

-Your supporting documents must be received by March 27th deadline for the application to be considered complete.
+Your supporting documents must be received by March 31, 2016 for the application to be considered complete.
 Only complete applications will be considered for acceptance to the program.